web-shredder/ai-content/README.md

 ### Reference Sharing Across Agents

 Uploaded files and all form inputs are stitched together into a context block that gets sent to **every** AI agent.
 This keeps the Strategist, SEO Specialist, Specialist Writer, Head of Content and Editor-in-Chief on the same page.
 The combined context also appears in the chat prompts so you can see exactly what they're working from.
+The app also loads the Markdown files in the `knowledge/` folder and appends them to that shared context so every agent consistently references the brand messaging, style guide and editorial process.